What You Need to Know About Hoist and Winch Operator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 2,900 jobs in the United States for Hoist and Winch Operator.
+There were about 2,900 jobs for Hoist and Winch Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Hoist and Winch Operator.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+There will be an estimated 400 positions for Hoist & Winch Operator per year.

 The states with the most job growth for Hoist & Winch Operator are Arkansas, Nebraska, and North Dakota.
 Watch out if you plan on working in Pennsylvania, Kentucky, or Washington.
 These states have the worst job growth for this type of profession.